Skip to main content

 # View current config

-cat /etc/nobgp/agent.yml
+cat /etc/nobgp/default.yml

 # Validate YAML syntax

-python3 -c "import yaml; yaml.safe_load(open('/etc/nobgp/agent.yml'))"
+python3 -c "import yaml; yaml.safe_load(open('/etc/nobgp/default.yml'))"

 Test Connectivity